May 27, 1932 – March 10, 2020

 Aside from her parents, preceding Lois (in order) were her two sons, Mike and Steve, husband Jim, her older sister and brother, Shirley Doisy of St. Louis and Wally Pohl of Hamilton County, NE.
 Lastly, brother-in-law, Tom Brannan, in Bakersfield.

 With wonderful memories, surviving Lois are her daughter, Barb Johnson and husband Larry, daughter, Cheryl Turner and husband Ron.
 Grandsons, Matt Johnson, Blake Turner and wife Leah, granddaughter Lindsay Mathews and husband Tanner.
 Great-grandchildren, Boone and Brannan Turner.

 A private burial handled by Smith Family Chapel will be at the Exeter Memorial Cemetery.

 There will be a Celebration of Life at a later date.

 In lieu of flowers the family would appreciate donations be made to either Parkinson’s Disease or Alzheimer’s Disease research.
 Thank you.

-To plant a tree in memory of Lois Lillian Brannan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lois Lillian Brannan, please visit our floral store.